Samsung/ONE/docs/howto/how-to-use-onert-python-api.md

-# How to Use NNFW PYTHON API
+# How to Use onert Python API

 ## CAUTION